 In 2015, California had amended its Equal Pay Act (Labor Code section 1197.5) to state that "prior salary shall not, by itself, justify any disparity in compensation."
 This bill would strike that language and make clear that prior salary history "shall not justify any disparity in compensation."
 It would further make clear that while an employer may make a compensation decision based on a current employee's existing salary, any wage differential resulting from that compensation decision must be justified by one or more of the specified factors in section 1197.5 (e.g., seniority system, merit system, etc.).
-In other words, while section 1197.5 left open the possibility that prior salary history could be a factor, but not the sole basis for, a wage disparity, this bill would recognize an employer's ability to consider prior salary history when setting compensation, but expressly preclude its use to explain a resulting wage disparity.
+In other words, while section 1197.5 left open the possibility prior salary history could be a factor, but not the sole basis for, a wage disparity, this bill would recognize an employer's ability to consider prior salary history when setting compensation, but expressly precluding its use to explain a resulting wage disparity.

-Status: Unanimously passed the Assembly and is pending in the Senate.
-This bill appears unopposed.
+Status: Unanimously passed the Assembly's Labor and Employment Committee, and is pending in the Appropriations Committee.